It keeps me motivated

 Do you really manage to find the time?

 Of course.
-If you can’t find 10 minutes for yourself in 24 hours, I think it’s time to rethink your life and decide if you are looking after yourself well enough.
+If you can’t find 10 minutes for yourself in 24 hours, I think it’s time to pause, reflect on your wellbeing and decide if you are looking after yourself well enough.

 What’s it got to do with Chi Running?

 The mindful side of it has got EVERYTHING to do with Chi Running.
 Chi Running really is very much about living your whole life mindfully.
 Of course listening to your body and being kind to yourself is so central to mindfulness.
 So this actually means I’m very likely to STOP running every day at some point unlike the legendary Ron Hill who kept going for over 50 years!!!!